Department of Management Services

 Why must I also complete a contract with a SUSORP provider company?

 Each provider company offers a number of investment products.
 The provider contract tells the company which product(s) you have chosen for your investments.
-Without a provider contact, the company must return the funds to the Division of Retirement.
+Without a provider contract, the company must return the funds to the Division of Retirement.

 How often do I need to complete an enrollment form and provider company form?

 The enrollment form (ORP-ENROLL) is completed when you are first employed.
 An ORP-CHANGE form must be completed when you make any changes to the vendor designation or contribution rate.
 The provider contract is completed once unless you choose to redirect contributions to other products in the future.

 If I have an account from a previous employment, why must I complete a new contract?